EndPointCorp/end-point-blog/2012/08/02/rails-3-activerecord-caching-bug-ahoy.html.md

 Hopefully this explanation helps people avoid some of the pain I experienced while trying to determine if it was a Rails bug/feature or if I had finally gone insane.
 I should point out that some of the reading I’ve done suggests “require_dependency” is the more appropriate solution for this problem.
 I’ve verified that require_association works in all my cases, but to avoid “programming by coincidence,” I am going to snoop around the Rails core to understand the difference between the two.

-Lastly, please remember: You can’t board a Pomeranian - they get upset and their hair falls out.
+Lastly, please remember: You can’t board a Pomeranian—​they get upset and their hair falls out.